 Alexandria Site - Environmental investigation

-In June 2016, FRNSW commenced the investigation works at the Alexandria training site (located at 189 Wyndham Street) to better understand the presence of PFAS on and around the site.
+Fire and Rescue NSW (FRNSW) has commenced investigation works at its Alexandria training site (located at 189 Wyndham Street) to better understand the presence of per- and fluoroalkyl substances (PFAS) on and around this site.

-The main objective of this environmental investigation is to identify the presence, nature and extent of PFAS in the environment from the use of historical aqueous film-forming foam (AFFF) for firefighter training at the site.
-The findings from the investigations are used to identify site-specific management actions to address potential PFAS impacts.
+The objective of this investigation is to identify the presence, nature, and extent of PFAS in the environment from the use of historical aqueous film-forming foam (AFFF) for firefighter training at the site.
+Investigation findings will be used to identify site-specific management actions to address potential PFAS impacts.

-The following stages of the investigation have been completed to date for the Alexandria training site, with the reports available under Documentation:
+The following stages of the investigation have now been completed.
+Documents are available under the reports section below.

-- In September 2016, a Preliminary Site Investigation and Sampling Analysis and Quality Plan (PDF) report was completed for the site, including a review of site history for AFFF use and identification of potential sources of PFAS.
+- In September 2016, a Preliminary Site Investigation and Sampling Analysis and Quality Plan (PDF) report was completed for the site, including a review of historical AFFF use and identification of potential sources of PFAS.

-An Environmental Assessment of the Alexandria site and surrounding area was completed in April 2017 and included off-site sampling and laboratory analysis of surface water and sediments to further understand the pathways for potential migration of PFAS from the site.
+- An Environmental Site Assessment (PDF) began in April 2017 (updated in 2019), including off-site sampling and laboratory analysis of surface water and sediments to further understand the pathways for potential migration of PFAS from the site.

-Sampling of an underground storage tank (UST) was completed in April 2019 to assess the concentration of PFAS and other contaminants in the water and sediments contained within the tank.
+- In April 2019, Underground Storage Tank (UST) Sampling (PDF) was completed to assess the concentrations of PFAS and other contaminants in the water and sediments.
 This UST was historically used for the capture and storage of water used for fire-fighting training.

-An Action Plan was developed in Q1 2019 for the site and approved by the New South Wales Environment Protection Authority (NSW EPA).
+- An action plan was developed in 2019 for the site and approved by the New South Wales Environment Protection Authority (NSW EPA).

-FRNSW has a new state-of-the-art training centre for emergency services and the fire protection industry.
-The NSW Training Centre of the Fire Protection Training Academy (Fire Academy) was relocated to the FRNSW Emergency Services Academy in Orchard Hills in western Sydney from Alexandria in late 2019.
-Training is progressively migrating from Alexandria to Orchard Hills.
+In late 2019, the NSW Training Centre of the Fire Protection Training Academy (Fire Academy) was relocated from Alexandria to the FRNSW Emergency Services Academy in Orchard Hills.
+The majority of the training historically conducted at Alexandria now takes place at Orchard Hills.